mothership-ec/cog-mothership-commerce/src/Message/Mothership/Commerce/Product/Stock/readme.md

 With `increment` this could look like this:

 	$stockManager->increment($unit, $location, 5);

-Also, the stock manager has methods to set the movement's properties:

-* `setReason`: Every movement **must** have a reason, see `Movement\Reason` for details.
-* `setNote`: Optional string (handy for storing e.g. order-ids on the movement)
-* `setAutomated`: Whether the movement was generated automatically or not

-Once all the adjustments are added to the stock manager, the changes can be changed by calling `commit()` which will then save all changes to a transaction, commit it and return the result of the commit.
+Once all the adjustments are added to the stock manager, the changes can be committed by calling `commit()`.

 In a complete example you could use the stock manager in your controller like this: